Bakemonogatari (manga): Publication

 In North America, Vertical announced the English release of the manga in March 2019.
-The first volume was released on October 1, 2019.
+The first volume was released on October 1, 2019, and the last on August 20, 2024.

 A preview video for the manga adaptation, produced by Shaft, was shown to visitors of the Oh!
-Great Exhibition from August 14–31, 2021 and then released on February 17, 2022, alongside the 16th volume of the manga.
+Great Exhibition from August 14–31, 2021, and then released on February 17, 2022, alongside the 16th volume of the manga.

-Volume list
+Volumes

 Reception

-The first three volumes of the Bakemonogatari had over 1 million copies in circulation as of January 2019.
-The first nine volumes of Bakemonogatari had over 2.4 million copies in circulation as of August 2020, including digital versions.
+The first three volumes of the Bakemonogatari had over one million copies in circulation by January 2019.
+The first nine volumes of Bakemonogatari had over 2.4 million copies in circulation by August 2020, including digital versions.